 Torrance Refining Company’s (ToRC) MHF website postings deliberately spread misinformation that is not only misleading, but also dangerous in that it conveys a false sense of safety with MHF.

-In one of ToRC’s March 30, 2017 “Setting the Record Straight” videos (scroll down to find them), Tim Shepperd, lobbyist with HF Alkylation Consultants, presents “Why MHF Works.”
+In one of ToRC’s March 30, 2017 “Setting the Record Straight” videos, Tim Shepperd, lobbyist with HF Alkylation Consultants, presents “Why MHF Works.”
 He features a false analogy between water (a compound) and MHF (a mixture).
 Fifth-grade science standards in California include: a) that properties of a chemical compound are entirely different from those of its constituents, while b) properties of a mixture retain the properties of its constituents.
 Water, which is a safe compound of oxygen and hydrogen, is in no way analogous to MHF, which is an unsafe, highly toxic, volatile mixture of sulfolane and hydrofluoric acid.

 Mr. Shepperd continues with the false statement that hydrogen bonding prevents flash atomization.
 Although water and hydrogen fluoride are often discussed in chemistry textbooks as examples of hydrogen bonding, the strength of those bonds is insufficient to prevent flash atomization, which has been demonstrated with each.
 Both HF and MHF boil near room temperature, and flash atomization of either requires only a modest superheat, less than 20oF above their boiling points, which is markedly exceeded in the refining process.
 In the 1986 large-scale Goldfish tests, conducted at typical refining conditions, flash atomization led to HF concentrations eight times the ERPG-3 limit for life threatening health effects 1.9 miles downwind.